wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Section 66 heading: amended, on 17 December 1997, by [section 13][1236] of the Resource Management Amendment Act 1997 (1997 No 104).

-    Section 66(1): replaced for certain purposes, on 4 September 2013, by [section 77][1237] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 66(1): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 77][1237] of the Resource Management Amendment Act 2013 (2013 No 63).

     Section 66(2): amended, on 10 August 2005, by [section 40(2)][1238] of the Resource Management Amendment Act 2005 (2005 No 87).